-Can I register for classes during the closure?
+Can I register for classes online?

 Where are meals available for Philadelphia School District students while schools are closed?

-All schools within the School District of Philadelphia will be closed, Monday, March 16 through Friday, March 27, 2020.
 The District is coordinating with the City’s Office of Children and Families, Parks & Recreation, and many other departments and nonprofit partners to provide meal service and activities in safe spaces throughout the city.
 Check here for a listing of locations and here for a map of locations where you can find meals during the week.

 What is the Families First Coronavirus Response Act?